bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/04_Troubleshooting/01_Debugging_examples/02_Python.rst

 ..
 TIP::

-    Any exception raised from the main code will appear in the same way, showing the traceback helping to idenftiy the line which produced the exception and its reason.
+    Any exception raised from the main code will appear in the same way, showing the traceback helping to identify the line which produced the exception and its reason.